 Most important of all, Spencer was a “believer” and was never hesitant to express his faith.
 He had many conversations during his illness about how he knew that his belief in God meant eternal life.
 This belief made him fearless.

 Grandchildren Aubrey and Brody Hawk were very special to him, as you became aware of when you walked around his house; there were pictures tucked away everywhere.
 He constantly bragged about granddaughter Aubrey's musical talents, which believe me, he didn't have.
 He loved her wonderful singing voice.
 As for Brody, he is so much like his grandfather; smart as a whistle, and you don't think he hears what you're saying, but he hears every word.
 Sound familiar?
 Little Brody has now taken a fondness to “rocks.”

 Loved ones who cleared the path for Spencer are his father, Roy Seymour; mother, Mickey Seymour; and brothers-in-law, Bob and Mike.
 Loved ones who will miss him until they meet again are his daughter, Stephanie Rhodes; sons, Justin and Jordan Seymour; sisters, Patty Skovron and Joyce Bryant; nieces and nephews, Miriam, Peter, Michelle, Jennifer, Phillip, Gretchen, and Sarah.

 We will be celebrating Spencer's life on July 13, 2019, 2:00 p.m. at the Thurston County Sheriff Posse Hall in Littlerock.
-Bring your favorite story and share with all of us.To send flowers to the family of Spencer Seymour, please visit Tribute Store
+Bring your favorite story and share with all of us.To send flowers to the family or plant a tree in memory of Spencer Seymour, please visit Tribute Store